Engineering

 I am a first-year Mechanical Engineering student at the University of Manitoba, driven by a long-standing fascination with flight systems and mechanical design.

-Early Interest in Aerospace
+Early Interest in Engineering

 Engineering Education

-Academic Research
+Academic Research with

 Future Engineering Goals